Skip to content

 NetworkProcessorAvgIdlePercent After the cluster enters the ACTIVE state.
 The average percentage of time the network processor was idle.

 PpsAllowanceExceeded After the cluster enters the ACTIVE state.
-The number of packets shaped due to bidirectional PPS exceeding the broker's maximum value.
+The number of packets shaped due to bidirectional PPS exceeding the broker's maximum.

 ProduceLocalTimeMsMean After the cluster enters the ACTIVE state.
 The average time (in milliseconds) spent processing requests at the leader.

 ProduceMessageConversionsPerSec After creating a topic.
-The number of message conversions per second for the broker.
+The number of message conversions per second produced by the broker.

 ProduceMessageConversionsTimeMsMean After the cluster enters the ACTIVE state.
 The average time (in milliseconds) spent converting message formats.

 ProduceRequestQueueTimeMsMean After the cluster enters the ACTIVE state.
-The average time (in milliseconds) request messages waited in the queue.
+The average time (in milliseconds) request messages spent in the queue.

 ProduceResponseQueueTimeMsMean After the cluster enters the ACTIVE state.
-The average time (in milliseconds) response messages waited in the queue.
+The average time (in milliseconds) response messages spent in the queue.

 ProduceResponseSendTimeMsMean After the cluster enters the ACTIVE state.
 The average time (in milliseconds) spent sending response messages.